DatNgoHaVan/enet-project/README.md

 - Be sure you are in "enet-be" folder.
 - Build whole solution.
 - In Solution Explorer, make sure that "enet-be" is selected as the Startup Project
-- {Open Package Manager Console Window and make sure that "enet-be" is selected as Default project.
+- ~~Open Package Manager Console Window and make sure that "enet-be" is selected as Default project.
 Then type "Update-Database" then press "Enter".
-This action will create database schema.} NO NEED !!
+This action will create database schema.~~
 - In Visual Studio, press "Control + F5".
 Or using "dotnet run" or "dotnet watch run" and hit "Enter" in VSCode.

 ## Mac/Linux with PostgreSQL